PabloEscobar68/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a symbolic link
-copies all the HTML files from the current working directory to the parent of the working directory Moves all Uppercase words
+copies all the HTML files from the current working directory to the parent of the working directory Moves all Uppercase words deletes all files in the current working directory that end with the character ~